prestonrl/d-n-d/content/People/Uther.md

 Eventually hired by [[Perrin]] to work at [[Cultbusters HQ]] in the library

-Has one arm completely covered in solid blue ice
+Has one arm that was completely covered in solid blue ice.
+Now the ice has been healed, the arm still has blue patterns and markings making it look like a nice sleeve tattoo

 Is looking for [[Minerva]]